Table Of Contents

 First, serverless computing breaks monolithic stacks into smaller, independent functions.
 Finding the specific problem area can be tricky.

-Second, your DevOps do not see how their code works on the server-side, making testing and debugging even trickier.
-Like Netflix earlier, you would need to work closely with your vendor to catch a glitch and patch it before it becomes a major issue for your application’s end users.
+Second, your DevOps team doesn’t see how their code works on the server-side, making testing and debugging even trickier.
+Like Netflix, you would need to work closely with your vendor to identify and patch any glitches before they become a major issue for your application’s end users.

 4. Security might be a concern